 There are many important metrics in Six Sigma, all of which are discussed at length in Lean Six Sigma Green Belt training.
 A few of these metrics deal with defects.
 As free Six Sigma courses will also emphasize, the Six Sigma principle is all about reducing the number of defects that a process delivers.
 That is why metrics dealing with defects are so critical to understand.
-The primary metrics used in the Six Sigma approach are Defects per Unit (DPU), Defects per Opportunity (DPO) and Defects per Million Opportunites and Parts per Million Defectives.
+The primary metrics used in the Six Sigma approach are Defects per Unit DPU, Defects per Opportunity (DPO) Defects per Million Opportunites, and Parts per Million Defectives.
 This article will discuss Defects per Opportunity (DPO).

 The Six Sigma metric that we’re discussing today is Defects-Per-Opportunity, which is abbreviated as DPO.
 Before moving on to DPO, let us first define the term ‘opportunity.’
 ‘Opportunity’ in the Six Sigma methodology refers to the chances to commit errors.
 The chances are nothing but the possibilities or probabilities.
 Later we will discuss an example using the printing of business cards.
 When printing a business card, many things can go wrong.
-For example, there may be a typo, or it may be incomplete, incorrect or damaged.
+For example, there may be a typo, or it may be incomplete, incorrect, or damaged.
 This gives us a total of four opportunities for a defect.
 There is a link between the number of opportunities and defects.
 The higher the number of opportunities in the process, the higher the process is prone to commit errors.
-Simply speaking, mitigating or reducing the number of opportunities will help you control the quality of the output of your process; in accordance to what your client is expecting.
+Simply speaking, mitigating or reducing the number of opportunities will help you control the quality level of the output of your process; in accordance with what your client is expecting.

 What is DPO?

 So, what is DPO?
 It is the ratio of the number of defects in a sample to the total number of defect opportunities.
 As a result, the ratio here helps you count the average number of defects which occur in the total number of opportunities in a sample group.

 There are five steps to calculate the process’s DPO.